8 Top Running Shoes For Ball Of Foot Pain

 top shoes for ball of foot pain

-Breaking in a new pair of running shoes is a must if you want a pain free run.
+Breaking in a new pair of running shoes is necessary if you want a pain-free run.

-1. Start by wearing them around the house.
+1. Wear them around the house at first.

-3. Break them in gradually over the course of a few weeks.
+3. Break them in over a few weeks.